- Computers & Software»

 Due to its Wi-Fi capabilities, the Echo can toggle other Wi-Fi cameras onto its network so that you can always see what's going on in your home.

-One of the most successful smart home gadgets is the security camera and the Echo Show could provide additional security without the need to purchase separate equipment.
+Security cameras have been one of the most successful smart home gadgets, and now the Echo Show could provide additional security without the need to purchase separate equipment.